 Enhance public safety by having incarcerated persons return home under supportive supervision less likely to revert to criminal behavior.

-To improve public safety by providing a continuity of appropriate treatment services in safe and secure facilities where offenders’ needs are addressed and they are prepared for release, followed by supportive services under community supervision to facilitate a successful completion of their sentence.
+To improve public safety by providing a continuity of appropriate treatment services in safe and secure facilities where all inmates' needs are addressed and they are prepared for release, followed by supportive services for all parolees under community supervision to facilitate a successful completion of their sentence.

-- Create and maintain an atmosphere where both offenders and staff feel secure.
+- Create and maintain an atmosphere where all inmates, parolees, staff, volunteers and visitors feel secure.

-- Develop and implement positive individualized treatment plans for each offender that includes post release reentry plans.
+- Develop and implement individualized treatment plans for each inmate and parolee that includes post release reentry plans.

-- Teach offenders the need for discipline and respect, and the importance of a mature understanding of a work ethic.
+- Teach inmates and parolees the need for discipline and respect, and the importance of developing a principled work ethic.

-- Establish a needs/risk approach to treatment and community supervision to ensure a continuity of services.
+- Establish a risks/needs/responsivity approach to programming, treatment, and community supervision to ensure a continuity of services.

-- Assist all staff by providing the training and tools needed to perform their duties while enhancing their skills.
+- Assist all staff by providing the requisite training and resources needed to perform their duties while enhancing their skills.

 - Offer career development opportunities for all staff.